 Lists referenced in the Biosecurity Goods Determinations

-These lists provide extra clarification on the Biosecurity Goods Determinations, and should be read together with those documents for a full understanding of legislative requirements.
+These lists provide extra clarification on the Biosecurity Goods Determinations.
+They should be read together for a full understanding of legislative requirements.

 Instruments related to ballast water